GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2021-04-10-gnverifier-0.3.0.md

 [web-interface][gnverifier web].
 The online application emits results in HTML, CSV and JSON formats and can process up to 5000 names per request.

-For larger datasets, and is an alternative there is a [command line application][gnverifier cli] that can be downloaded for Windows, Mac and Linux.
+For larger datasets, and as an alternative there is a [command line application][gnverifier cli] that can be downloaded for Windows, Mac and Linux.

 ```bash